tltv/gantt/README.md

 # Gantt Chart for Flow

-Gantt is an UI component add-on created for Vaadin 8 Framework.
-This project creates gantt component for Flow based on web component (see 'polymer-impl' branch).

-You can read more about Gantt charts in general from here: http://en.wikipedia.org/wiki/Gantt_chart.
+Gantt component for Flow (Vaadin Platform 13+) based on build-in GanttLib library which is exported from Gantt addon for Vaadin 8 (GWT).

 List of features that are supported: